solo-system/solo-system.github.io/home.md

 isfront: true
 ---

-<b>Worldwige Parts Shortage and Solution:</b>  We have had reports that the Cirrus Logic Audio Card is out of stock globally.
-At the moment Farnell cannot confirm the timing of another production run.
+<b> [2017-02-15] Worldwige Parts Shortage and Solution:</b> The Cirrus
+Logic Audio Card is out of stock globally, and no stockist I know of will commit to a date for restocking.
 As an alternative, the Solo system can be constructed using a USB microphone, although the sampling rate will be limited to 44.1 kHz (audible sound).
 We have tested the inexpensive Blue Snowflake microphone [link] extensively (10,000 hours + of audio) and it is supported by the current Solo software image release.
-See here [link] for further instructions.
+See the bottom of the [Devices page](/devices.html) for instructions.

 # Home